 Forces of Nature

-Natural disasters may be felt from an international standpoint, but those that take place within the United States are certainly from coast to coast.
-Not only are they somewhat unpredictable in terms of potential damage to be caused, but they also come in varying forms that can dismantle transportation resources in the blink of an eye.
-For example, exactly sixteen years after one of the country’s most devastating hurricanes in history, Hurricane Katrina made landfall in Louisiana, Hurricane Ida arrived with sustained winds of 150 miles per hour.
-This type of natural disaster brings intense flooding and powerful winds over a short period of time, which often results in loss of power, limited access to roadways and other infrastructure obstacles.
-With hurricanes and similar disruptions, such as floods, tornados and wildfires, the supply chain must stay aware of where and how they will affect various regions to both prepare, adapt and react in a safe and efficient manner in order to minimize disruptions to supply chain operations.
+Natural disasters are somewhat unpredictable in terms of potential damage they cause, but they also come in varying forms that can dismantle transportation resources in the blink of an eye.
+For example, hurricanes bring intense flooding and powerful winds to wide areas over a short period, often resulting in loss of power, limited access to roadways and other infrastructure obstacles.
+With hurricanes and similar disruptions, such as floods, tornados and wildfires, the supply chain must stay aware of where and how they will affect various regions to both prepare, adapt and react in a safe and efficient manner to minimize disruptions to supply chain operations.

 Cyber Attacks

 Cybersecurity is an important investment within the supply chain, no matter which sector a company falls under.
-As an industry with the vulnerability of global interdependence, one cyber attack against a single organization can cause delays beyond that organization’s home base.
+As an industry with the vulnerability of global interdependence, one cyber-attack against a single organization can cause delays beyond that organization’s home base.
 From a partner’s misstep to an internal employee clicking on an unsecure email link, the smallest mistake can introduce the largest problems.
-In 2014, Target experienced a major breach when a partner was hacked through a phishing scheme, resulting in a loss of $148 million for the retail giant.
-Keeping a security system and team in place to monitor and combat attacks is an optimal approach, and many companies that may not have previously felt the urge to execute such tactics are finding it imperative to keep their finances, information, partners, and teammates safe.
+According to IBM’s Costs of a Data Breach Report 2023, the average cost of a data breach for a business is $4.5 million.
+Keeping a security system and team in place to monitor and combat attacks that threaten company reputation and profitability is an optimal approach, and many companies that may not have previously felt the urge to execute such tactics are finding it imperative to keep their finances, information, partners and teammates safe.

 Pandemics

-While much less common than natural disasters and cyber attacks, one of the most obvious global disasters that can occur is one we have all experienced as of late.
+While much less common than natural disasters and cyber-attacks, one of the most obvious global disasters that can occur is one we have all experienced as of late.
 Over the last two years, the current global pandemic has seen highs and lows with the fluctuation of shipping delays, port congestion, lack of supplies, employee shortages and more.
 The list goes on, and the impact continues.
-The effects of pandemics, such as COVID-19, or public health crises at a more regional level have the ability to hinder movement of freight at each stage, from production to delivery.
+The effects of pandemics or public health crises have the ability to hinder movement of freight at each stage, from production to delivery.
 If one stage experiences a delay, the rest will likely follow suit.
-In addition to extended wait times for transportation and missed production deadlines as a result of the COVID-19 pandemic in particular, shipping prices continue to rise as supply and demand remain out of sync, which will certainly translate beyond this calendar year.

 Helpful Tips for Shippers

 Through the eyes of a shipper, it’s important to learn how to mitigate the cost of disruptions, considering some are avoidable while others are not.
-Tips to consider when looking to increase resiliency include:
+Here are some tips you need to keep in mind to make your supply chain more resilient in the face of disruptions.

 Stay proactive